-Our military has serious problems but throwing good money after bad will not address the real issues.
-The Pentagon asked for \$114 million for more DEI programs, even without evidence that anything useful resulted from the previous subsidies of \$86.5 million in FY 2023 and \$68 million in FY 2022.
+Throwing good money after bad will not address real problems in our military.
+The Pentagon asked for \$114 million for more DEI programs, even without evidence that anything useful resulted from the previous subsidies of \$86.5 million in FY 2023 and \$68 million in FY 2022.59

 In contrast, many major companies have reduced or disbanded their DEI departments because they add no corporate value, and their activities are inconsistent with the spirit of the Supreme Court ruling against racial discrimination.
+60